Stellarium/stellarium/guide/README.md

 Alternatively, to be inline with the other Systems, consider TeXlive also for Windows (https://www.tug.org/texlive/windows.html).

 Windows is still the most common desktop platform in 2019, like it or not.
-However, its command shell is an embarassing relic of the DOS era and a far cry from tools available on the tiniest Linux system.
+However, its command shell is an embarrassing relic of the DOS era and a far cry from tools available on the tiniest Linux system.
 The shortcomings of the command line have brought several Options for Linux-affine working:

 * GNUWin32 tools